ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 - **Against Connectivity.** Perceived quality issues on a call that also raised `unstable-ice-path` say the reselections are audible; on a call that raised nothing in Connectivity they say the path is fine and something else is wrong.
-- **Against Transport Quality.** `invented-speech` with `transport-loss-sustained` is loss the listener heard;
+- **Against Transport Quality.** `concealed-samples` with `transport-loss-sustained` is loss the listener heard;
-  `transport-loss-sustained` without it is loss Opus successfully hid, which is a different and much less urgent finding. `invented-speech` *without* loss points at the buffer rather than the wire.
+  `transport-loss-sustained` without it is loss Opus successfully hid, which is a different and much less urgent finding. `concealed-samples` *without* loss points at the buffer rather than the wire. `audio-interruption` with `transport-loss-sustained` is a burst outage on the path; without it, a stall upstream of the wire (a sender or SFU that stopped forwarding) or a local one.
 - **Against Pipeline Disruption.** `video-flow-disrupted` with `stuck-decoder` names the component; `video-flow-disrupted` alone means the freeze is real and the break is upstream of anything this endpoint can see.
 A `choppy` verdict with